 The data contained within this report provides the information required as per Code of Maryland Regulations (COMAR 29.05.01.16).
-As per the reporting requirements, the Governor's Office of Crime Control and Prevention is responsible for collecting and reporting out the data on crime scene DNA evidence as supplied by local law enforcement and State Police.
+It should be noted as per the reporting requirements, the

+Governor's Office of Crime Control and Prevention is responsible for collecting and reporting out the data on crime scene DNA evidence as supplied by local law enforcement and State Police.
 This information is contained within a separate document provided to the Office of Legislative Audits.